Laser Eye Surgery for Seniors: Is It Safe in Later Life?

 Cons:

-This is one of the most popular options for adults over 45.
+This is one of the most widely chosen vision correction options for individuals aged 45 and above.

 Laser enhancement is ideal for: